 I must mention the venue: Deakin had chosen The Intimate Space at St Mary’s Church Tower – the smallest venue in the country.
 Well, that’s its claim anyway.
 Picture a north London street where suddenly, set back from the road amongst trees, gardens and greenery, illuminated somewhat creepily by green lights, an ancient stone church tower stands.
 Enter, and you find yourself in a cosy, welcoming and beautiful space with a gothic arch and tall windows.
 Atmospheric and, no surprise here, with great acoustics.

 The choice of venue all starts to make sense when Deakin’s accompanying artworks are revealed, a set of intricately constructed lightboxes, reminiscent of church stained glass windows.
-There’s a triptych of lightboxes to the side of the room, placed under the church window (see main photo).
+There’s a triptych of lightboxes placed under the church window (see main photo).
 These three pictures reveal The Lasters’ unfolding narrative, and they are captivating.
-Apart from their beauty they possess an amazingly rich textural quality; one features clouds that are iridescently mirrored, another contains a section which resembles granite, rich with sparkly chunks.
+Apart from their beauty, they possess an amazingly rich textural quality; one features clouds that are iridescently mirrored, another contains a section which resembles granite, rich with sparkly chunks.
 These lightbox images will be on the album cover which, although still in prototype form, will be a true vinyl lover’s dream with gatefold and, it is proposed, various popups.

-The Lasters has a deep, rich quality.
-The End of the World is a particularly sublime track with piano intro, opening into a lush orchestral feel.
-There are four vocalists on the album – Abi Sinclair, Charlotte Hatherley, Steffan Huw Davies and Deakin – but it is the female voices that stand out, expressing the turmoil of their flight from Earth.
-Deakin and Harry – the producer, who is at the listening party – have struck a fine balance, creating a dramatic and moving story in which you can fully immerse yourself (and hear all the lyrics) and two albums worth of memorable songs.
-The unfolding drama is replete with raw emotion, expressed by the beautiful and haunting vocals which stay with me long after the evening is over.
+There are four vocalists on the album – Abi Sinclair, Charlotte Hatherley, Steffan Huw Davies and Deakin – all playing members of the Laster family – but it is the female voices that stand out, expressing the turmoil of their flight from Earth.
+Deakin and Harry – the producer, who is at the listening party – have created a dramatic and moving story in which you can fully immerse yourself (and hear all the lyrics) over the two albums worth of memorable songs.
+The End of the World is particularly powerful – a plaintive and chilling ballad.
+The unfolding drama is replete with raw emotion, expressed by the haunting vocals which stay with me long after the evening is over.

-Pre order the limited edition vinyl album, T shirts and a special live performance and various other treats at: http://bit.ly/lasterskickstarter
+Pre order the limited edition vinyl album, T shirts and a special live performance and various other treats here

-The Lasters will be live on stage, and is going on tour in Feb 2020.
-Details to come.
+The Lasters will be going on tour, details to come.